 Whether you have a copywriter on your team (or are one yourself), it can be helpful to follow some general tried-and-true guidelines for writing a sales page that converts.

-If you’re lucky, the membership or online course plugin you chose will also include ecommerce, or the ability to sell subscriptions, payment plans, and present discounts, in addition to simply selling access to your courses.
+If you’re lucky, the membership or online course plugin you chose will also include e-commerce features, or the ability to sell recurring subscriptions, payment plans, and present discounts, in addition to simply selling access to your courses.

 Support students through interaction and engagement

-You might be surprised that an LMS plugin isn’t a magic cure-all for student engagement in your courses.
+You might be surprised that a learning management system isn’t a magic cure-all for student engagement in your courses.

 Take time to engage with your students 1-1 or in groups, offer ongoing support, be present to answer their questions, and maintain an attitude of active listening so you can take action the moment serious issues are identified.

-From Day 1, tracking metrics will help you identify and take advantage of massive growth opportunities, increasing the profit you receive from your online courses.
+From day one, tracking metrics will help you identify and take advantage of massive growth opportunities, increasing the profit you receive from your online courses.